neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/NodeTypes/DisableNodeTypes.rst

 Disable NodeTypes
 ===================

-To hide an existing NodeType (i.e. one that comes with Neos already) you have 2 options.
+To hide an existing NodeType (e.g. one that comes with Neos already) you have 2 options.

 Hide the NodeType from the user interface
 =========================================